-State-of-the-art design and materials offer surgeons a premium implant system, while a streamlined distribution model allows efficiency.
+State-of-the-art design and materials offer surgeons a premium implant system, while intuitive design allows efficiency.

-The patented1 Klassic HD Femoral Stem has a double-wedge taper with Ti-Coat porous coating for biological fixation, mid-stem grit blasting, and a smooth polished distal tip.
+The patented1 Klassic HD Femoral Stem features a double-wedge taper with Ti-Coat® ultra-porous coating for biological fixation, mid-stem grit blasting, and a smooth polished distal tip.
 A Zweymüller-style body and a relieved shoulder make this workhorse stem compatible with A-, B-, and C-type bone, available in both standard and offset for a variety of patient anatomy.

-The Klassic HD Acetabular Cup is a thin-walled hemispherical cup with 1.5mm of press-fit at the rim.
+The patented2 Klassic HD Acetabular Cup is a thin-walled, ultra-porous hemispherical cup with 1.5mm of press-fit at the rim.
 Ti-Coat porous coating offers 60% porosity for biological fixation.

-The Klassic HD Acetabular Insert features ApeX-LNK™ and E-Link® and offers one insert for every cup to establish a minimum poly thickness (5mm) to ensure that the center of rotation stays constant.
-Our dual purpose insert, available in ApeX-LNK, acts as both trial and implant to reduce the number of surgical steps and to help ensure accuracy (patent pending).
+The Klassic HD Acetabular Insert features XLPE and E-Link® Vitamin E polyethylene and offers one insert for every cup to establish a minimum poly thickness (5mm) to ensure that the center of rotation stays constant.

 E-Link Poly is a Vitamin E stabilized highly cross-linked ultra high molecular weight polyethylene.
 Vitamin E is blended into the UHMWPE in powder form, then compression molded, and cross-linked by gamma radiation to 10 Mrads.
-E-Link utilizes Vitamin E which has been shown to quench free radicals generated from the cross-linking process yielding oxidative stability.2 Cross-linked at 8 Mrads, ApeX-LNK is packaged in N2 and provides wear reduction without jeopardizing strength.3
+E-Link utilizes Vitamin E which has been shown to quench free radicals generated from the cross-linking process yielding oxidative stability.3 XLPE is highly cross-linked at 7.5 Mrads and remelted for oxidative stability.4

-Femoral heads are provided in BIOLOX®delta Ceramic and Cobalt Chrome.
+Femoral heads are provided in BIOLOX®delta Ceramic or Cobalt Chrome.
 Both are offered in four head lengths and two diameters for primary and revision cases.

 1 US Patent D757269